HannulaTero/FolderCrawler/README.md

 You can use either use folder_crawl, or FolderCrawler-construct directly. folder_crawl queues up the requests, so only one crawler is active at given time.
 Only accounts crawlers dispatched with it.

+The result is structure made out of Folder and File -constructs, Folder containing arrays for Folder and File contained within.

 ## Example of uses: